 Gluten Free Tankerton (further up the beach from Whitstable)

 The Marine Hotel & restaurant ★

 01227 272672 – www.marinewhitstable.co.uk

 The Marine Hotel overlooks Tankerton Slopes.
 It serves both restaurant and bar food.
 It uses lots of local and sustainably-sourced ingredients.
 Because food is fresh-cooked to order, there is lots of flexibility to cater for allergies and intolerances.
 The menu is varied and changes seasonally and according to available ingredients.
 Staff are trained regularly in food safety and cross contamination.

 Chips are gluten free – SEPARATE FRYER (although they can’t do gluten free batter or pasta).
 Nonetheless, they are able to provide gluten free bread, breakfast sausages, gravy, sauces, etc.

 They try to ensure the availability of gluten free dessert.

 01227 277726 – www.mucini.co.uk

 I love Mucini’s.
-It is a fabulous mid-priced family-run Italian restaurant, cooking authentic Italian dishes and using locally-sourced ingredients where possible.
-Everything is fresh cooked to order and so they are able to sub ingredients where needed.
+It’s a fabulous mid-priced family-run Italian restaurant, cooking authentic Italian dishes and using locally-sourced ingredients where possible.
+Everything is fresh-cooked to order and so they are able to sub ingredients where needed.
 Gluten free pasta is available… But this is also a restaurant that offers plenty of traditional Italian meat, fish and vegetable dishes too.
 There are a couple of gluten free desserts on the menu and the restaurant makes their own gelato.
 Check the website as offerings and hours vary depending on the day.